lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 ### Notes
 >  I know they're in a school like setting, but the ages are a bit complicated.
 At some point, Adelaide says she's 19, and Matteo says he's 21.
 Only makes sense that they're in college?
 But why would they be in a behavior school setting then?
 Why did everyone resemble people I know from Catholic School?
 What's the meaning of life?
 Who ate my cheese fries?
 >
 >  I know  that I write **Adelaide** as the dumbest person in the room, but she's actually quite smart.
-Just not socially aware
+Just not socially aware at all.
+Book smarts?
+Out the wazoo.
+Street smarts?
+Who needs smarts when you have a mean grimace and two fists?
+Interpersonal relationships?
+She was never taught how to navigate those, but is trying her best.
+I think that she was in whatever system that has funneled her in to this school from birth.
+Like, preemptively had some issues as a child and never got the correct treatment.
+A few kind souls here and there, but they were also fooled by the system.
+Could this be a convoluted attempt at a critique of capitalism?
+My story always end up that way.
+>
+>  I'm think that even though **Judas** is a major villain, he is *still* a victim to the society that has forced him into believe that this behavior is the only way to survive.
+The actual big bad is the
 ---